Kitura/kitura.dev/en/starter/generator/command_line_tools.md

 **Options**

-    -h, --help
+`-h, --help`

-Print the generator's options and usage.
+Prints the generator’s options and usage.

 **Output**